Explicit representations for Banach subspaces of Lizorkin distributions: Lizorkin Spaces

-\subsection{Periodic Lizorkin spaces}
+\subsection{Periodic Lizorkin Spaces}

-The functions of interest are $T$-periodic and typically only specified over their main period $\mathbb{T}=[0,T]$.
-The corresponding space of test functions is $\Spc S(\mathbb{T})=C^{\infty}_\textup{perio}(\mathbb{T})$, which is in one-to-one correspondence with the Fréchet space of rapidly-decaying sequences $\Spc S(\Z)$\footnote{This space is denoted by ``$s$'' in \cite{Grothendieck1955}; it is the discrete analog of Schwartz space $\Spc S(\R)$.} via the Fourier homeomorphism \cite{Fageot2019,Treves2006}.
+The functions of interest are $T$-periodic and typically specified only over their main period $\mathbb{T}=[0,T]$.
+The corresponding space of test functions is \smash{$\Spc S(\mathbb{T})=C^{\infty}_\textup{perio}(\mathbb{T})$}, which is in one-to-one correspondence with the Fréchet space of rapidly decaying sequences\footnote{This space is denoted by ``$s$'' in \cite{Grothendieck1955}.
+It is the discrete analog of the Schwartz space $\Spc S(\R)$.} $\Spc S(\Z)$ via the Fourier homeomorphism \cite{Fageot2019,Treves2006}.
 More precisely, there are Fourier coefficients $\widehat \varphi[\cdot] \in \Spc S(\Z)$ such that